By Katie Collins News Eagle Reporter

 The condition of Everly Road was an ending topic at the meeting, where Oakley said the condition of the road is "absolutely horrible."
 Supervisor Leigh Gilbert said some patching has been done which was a "pretty good job."
 But a member of the public chimed in that as a motorcyclist the road is "dangerous and horrendous."
 Oakley said people should start making phone calls so PennDot would be bound to repair the road.

-Page 3 of 3 - The man responded that the road is a safety issue and it shouldn’t be left as is.
+The man responded that the road is a safety issue and it shouldn’t be left as is.
 The township, Oakley said, has actually talked to representatives from PennDot regarding the road and they were told that it would be bonded.
 But because of the road’s condition and the traffic, Solicitor Bugaj suggested that the township should notify PennDOT and put a notice of the safety issue because if someone gets hurt they could be sued.
 He said that the board should send PennDOT a letter telling of the dangerous road.
 The board voted to send the letter.

 The next Paupack Township’s meeting is scheduled for July 11th.